*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 A light cardigan with pockets

-You’ll definitely need a sweater in the fall, but nothing too heavy.
-This one would work and would look great layered with a printed scarf.
+You’ll definitely need a sweater in the fall, preferably medium weight.
+This one would work and would look nice layered with a printed scarf.
 This would work great in September and October.

 Check prices for this cardigan sweater